 Taking the Ferry From Maui

-You will need to pay close attention to the luggage policy, as while there are porters to assist you need to bring your luggage onto the ferry in one go.
-You can’t enter and leave the ferry to bring on multiple loads.
+Pay attention to the luggage policy, especially if you are bringing golf clubs.
+There are porters to help, but you need to bring all your bags onto the ferry in one trip.
+You cannot enter and leave the ferry to bring on multiple loads.

 See also: The full guide to getting to Lanai on fourseasons.com